JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/phase2_technical_report_of_enriching_offline_reinforcement_learning_algorithms_in_reinforcement_learning_jl/index.md

 $$\pi_\phi := \max_{\pi \in \triangle_{|S|}}\mathbb{E}_{s\in \mathcal{D}}\mathbb{E}_{a\sim\pi(\cdot|s)}\big[\min_{j=1,\cdots,K}\hat{Q}_j(s,a)\big] \\ s.t. \mathbb{E}_{s\in\mathcal{D}}[{\rm MMD}(\mathcal{D}(s),\pi(\cdot|s))]\leq \varepsilon$$

 The Actor update is the main improvement part of BEAR.
-We needs to train a VAE to simulate sampling action from dataset.
+We need to train a VAE to simulate sampling action from the dataset.
 The training of the VAE and the learner are synchronized.
 Then we sample action by the Actor and calculate maximum mean discrepancy (MMD) loss:

 ```julia
 function maximum_mean_discrepancy_loss(raw_sample_action, raw_actor_action, type::Symbol, mmd_σ::Float32=10.0f0)